 As a photographer who sells both digital images and albums and prints, I want to stress to you the importance of printing while still enjoying the immediate satisfaction of a digital print.
-I provide each client with a recommendation for a quality consumer grade lab they can safely print their images with should they choose not to purchase prints and albums via my professional printing lab.
+I provide each client with a recommendation for a quality consumer-grade lab they can safely print their images through should they choose not to purchase prints and albums via my professional printing lab.
 Sorry folks, Walgreens & CVS won’t cut it if you want your prints to last for lifetimes.

 If you aren’t sure it matters much how your pictures are stored, here are 3 reasons to make you a believer in the power of the print:

 1. Digital files aren’t safe: Contrary to popular belief, you really are at a higher risk of losing images saved on your computer or a disk than you are if your images were printed on quality photo paper.
 Computers stop working.
-USB’s can get corrupted, lost, damaged and will eventually become obsolete.
-Anybody have any data saved on a Floppy Disk in 2017?
-How about do any of you own a Floppy Disk drive?
+USB’s can get corrupted, lost, damaged, and will eventually become obsolete.
+Does anybody have any data saved on a Floppy Disk in 2017?
+Do any of you own a Floppy Disk drive?
 Thought so.
 With the way technology is advancing, the USB will be a thing of the past in no time.
 No, there is nothing wrong with saving your files this way, but look at printed images as an insurance policy for your memories.

-Like I stated above, I believe in printing images to preserve them.
-Hopefully I’ve convinced you to feel the same.
+As I stated above, I believe in printing images to preserve them.
+Hopefully, I’ve convinced you to feel the same.
 At the very least, I hope I’ve given you food for thought when it comes to how you choose to preserve your memories!